 Bone Broths and Calcium

-One interesting diet choice that has become very popular recently are bone broths.
+One interesting diet choice that has become very popular recently is bone broths.

 A bone broth is a type of highly nutritious soup stock that is made by simmering animal bones and connective tissues.

-Some people even just drink it on its own instead of using it in a soup!
+Some people even just drink it on their own instead of using it in soup!
 Any type of animal bone can be used, such as chicken, lamb, or even wild game.

 The connective tissue can be obtained from beaks, hooves, or gizzards but those a just a few examples.